ircdocs/modern-irc/index.md

 # IRC Concepts

-This section describes concepts behind the implementation and organisation of the IRC protocol, which are useful to understanding how it works.
+This section describes concepts behind the implementation and organisation of the IRC protocol, which are useful in understanding how it works.

 ## Architectural